NavyaG-lab/Tech-writer/squad/data-hero.md

 * Bad identation and/or formatting: run `scalafmt`
 * New SparkOps not added to the main package
 * New Dataset Series without a corresponding PR on [curva-de-rio](https://github.com/nubank/curva-de-rio)
-* New StaticOp without file on S3
+* New StaticOp without file on S3 or with the wrong schema (extra or missing columns, wrong types)